filecoffee/proxy/README.md

 The proxy will make requests to the file.coffee server and act as a seperate webserver serving the file.coffee content.
 It's dockerized and will in the future have caching and automatic SSL certificates.

 # Todo
-- [ ] Add a caching system, like Varnish.
 - [ ] Making it automatically generate Let's Encrypt certificates.
+- [x] ~~Add a caching system, like Varnish.~~ Made a simple cache system that saves the file after the first request for as long as needed.
-- [ ] The proxy is currently a bit slower than using file.coffee directly, we're still looking into methods to speed it up.
+- [x] ~~The proxy is currently a bit slower than using file.coffee directly, we're still looking into methods to speed it~~ Using Caching, the 2nd request will be a lot faster. up.

 # Requirements